jvcleave/imguiApp/Developers.md

 - Use `ImGuiEx::MyAddonGuiItem("MyAddonItem", &myAddonVar);` to draw a specific widget.

 #### 2. Use ofxImGui within your addon
 If your plugin needs to setup a GUI context and draw GUI widgets, your API calls might conflict with the ones from other addons and/or the ofxApp code.
 For example, what happens when `gui.setup()` is called twice ?
-When `gui.begin()` is called twice per frame ? ofxImGui provides a solution for this, please refer to `example-sharedcontext` to share the gui instance with other usercode.
+When `gui.begin()` is called twice per frame ? ofxImGui provides a solution for this, please refer to `example-sharedcontext` to share a gui instance with other unknown usercode using a master/slave setup system.

 While supported, this method is not recommended.
 If possible, a better scenario would be to let the final ofApp setup the GUI without your ofxAddon submitting any ofxImGui calls directly.
 Please refer to method 1 above.